facebookresearch/mmf/docs/source/tutorials/dataset.rst

 .. code-block:: yaml

-    task_attributes:
-        vqa:
-            datasets:
-            - clevr
     dataset_attributes:
         # You can specify any attributes you want, and you will get them as attributes
         # inside the config passed to the dataset.
 Check the Dataset implementation below.
         clevr:
             # Where your data is stored
             data_root_dir: ../data
             data_folder: CLEVR_v1.0
             # Any attribute that you require to build your dataset but are configurable
             # For CLEVR, we have attributes that can be passed to vocab building class
             build_attributes:
                 min_count: 1
                 split_regex: " "
                 keep:
                     - ";"
                     - ","
                 remove:
                     - "?"
                     - "."
             processors:
             # The processors will be assigned to the datasets automatically by Pythia
             # For example if key is text_processor, you can access that processor inside
             # dataset object using self.text_processor
                 text_processor:
                     type: vocab
                     params:
                         max_length: 10
                         vocab:
                             type: random
                             vocab_file: vocabs/clevr_question_vocab.txt
                     # You can also specify a processor here
                     preprocessor:
                         type: simple_sentence
                         params: {}
                 answer_processor:
                     # Add your processor for answer processor here
                     type: multi_hot_answer_from_vocab
                     params:
                         num_answers: 1
                         # Vocab file is relative to [data_root_dir]/[data_folder]
                         vocab_file: vocabs/clevr_answer_vocab.txt
                         preprocessor:
                             type: simple_word
                             params: {}
     training_parameters:
-        monitored_metric: clevr_accuracy
+        monitored_metric: clevr/clevr_accuracy
         metric_minimize: false

 Extra field that we have added here is ``training_parameters`` which specify the dataset specific training parameters and will be merged with the rest of the training parameters coming from user's config.
-Your metrics are normally stored in registry as ``[dataset]_[metric_key]``, so to monitor accuracy on CLEVR, you need to set it as ``clevr_accuracy`` and we need to maximize it, we set ``metric_minimize`` to ``false``.
+Your metrics are normally stored in registry as ``[dataset]/[metric_key]``, so to monitor accuracy on CLEVR, you need to set it as ``clevr/clevr_accuracy`` and we need to maximize it, we set ``metric_minimize`` to ``false``.

 .. note: